cduvallet/cduvallet.github.io/_pages/publications.md

 > Wei Lin Lee ... **Claire Duvallet** ...
 Mariana Matus, Janelle Thompson, and Eric J Alm.
 "Quantitative SARS-CoV-2 alpha variant B.1.1.7 tracking in wastewater by allele-specific RT-qPCR." _Environmental Science & Technology Letters_ (2021). doi: [10.1021/acs.estlett.1c00375](https://doi.org/10.1021/acs.estlett.1c00375)

-Our collaborators in Singapore developed a qPCR-based assay to detect the then-new B.1.1.7 variant.
+Our collaborators in Singapore developed a qPCR-based assay to detect the then-new B.1.1.7 (alpha) variant.
 We provided the samples & analysis to validate their method on real wastewater samples.
 This was before we knew that variants would be _a thing_, and before we had any idea that sequencing wastewater would work.
 Biobot actually launched this assay as a paid product for a hot sec, for which I served as the technical lead.

 > Jill S McClary-Gutierrez ... **Claire Duvallet** ...
 Alexandria B Boehm, Rolf U Halden, Kyle Bibby, Jeseth Delgado Vela.
 "Standardizing data reporting in the research community to enhance the utility of open data for SARS-CoV-2 wastewater surveillance." _Environmental Science: Water Research & Technology_ (2021). doi: [10.1039/D1EW00235J](https://doi.org/10.1039/D1EW00235J)